 4.c) Cognitive science and intelligence test

-4.c.1) Hereditary versus predetermination
+4.c.1.
+Hereditary versus predetermination

-For this purpose, just remember that pink flowers may have red, pink, or white descendants in the typical examples of Mendel's laws.
+Let us remember that pink flowers may have red, pink, or white descendants in the typical examples of Mendel's laws.

 For example, it seems that the blood group depends on just one chromosome while schizophrenia depends on various, possibly six or seven, although it is difficult to know with just this information.
 Also, for schizophrenia, the heritability of parents to children is very low even though it has a genetic concordance of 69%

-4.c.2) Multiple functions and facets of intelligence
+4.c.2.
+Multiple functions and facets of intelligence

 Another problem as we have seen is the definition of intelligence.
-Multiple functions and operatives modes configuring the cognitive processes affect the ability of measurement of intelligence test
+Multiple functions and operatives modes configuring the cognitive processes affect the ability of measurement of intelligence test.

-4.c.3) Continuous variable
+4.c.3.
+Continuous variable

-Intelligence is a continuous variable of Nature, which complicates the quantitative research of its heritability.
+Intelligence is a continuous variable of nature, which complicates the quantitative research of its heritability.

-4.c.4) Cognitive ability test
+4.c.4.
+Cognitive ability test